 National Organization for Rare Disorders, Inc.

-Meckel syndrome is a rare inherited disorder characterized by abnormalities affecting several organ systems of the body (multisystem).
-Three classic symptoms are normally associated with Meckel syndrome: protrusion of a portion of the brain and its surrounding membranes (meninges) through a defect in the back or front of the skull (occipital encephalocele), multiple cysts on the kidneys (polycystic kidneys), and extra fingers and/or toes (polydactyly).
-Affected children may also have abnormalities affecting the head and face (craniofacial area), liver, lungs, and genitourinary tract.
-Meckel syndrome is inherited as an autosomal recessive trait.
+Meckel syndrome is a rare inherited disorder characterized by abnormalities affecting several organ systems of the body.
+Three classic symptoms are normally associated with Meckel syndrome: protrusion of a portion of the brain and its surrounding membranes (meninges) through a defect in the back of the skull (occipital encephalocele), multiple cysts on the kidneys (cystic kidneys), and extra fingers and/or toes (polydactyly).
+Affected children or fetuses may also have abnormalities affecting the head and face (craniofacial area), liver, lungs, heart, and genitourinary tract.
+Meckel syndrome is inherited as an autosomal recessive condition through thirteen genes: B9D1, B9D2, CC2D2A, CEP290, MKS1, RPGRIP1L, TCTN2, TCTN3, TMEM67, TMEM107, TMEM216, TMEM231 and TMEM237.

 Genetic and Rare Diseases (GARD) Information Center